Power of democracy, Parliament, gets a new powerful insignia

 The unique craftsmanship of the national emblem atop the new parliament building needed dedication, meticulous supervision, and skillful installation – all depicting various elements of ‘Atma Nirbhar Bharat’.

-Over 100 artisans from various parts of the country tirelessly worked on the design, crafting and casting of the emblem for over six months to bring out the quality that could be seen in the final installation.
-The installation itself was a challenge as it was 32 meter above upper ground level.
+Over 100 artisans from various parts of the country tirelessly worked on the design, crafting, and casting of the emblem for over six months to bring out the quality that could be seen in the final installation.
+The installation itself was a challenge as it was 32 meters above upper ground level.

 The State Emblem of India is an adaptation from the Sarnath Lion Capital of Asoka which is preserved in the Sarnath Museum.
 The Lion Capital has four lions mounted back-to-back on a circular abacus.
 The frieze of the abacus is adorned with sculptures in high relief of an elephant, a galloping horse, a bull, and a lion separated by intervening Dharma Chakras.

 The profile of the Lion Capital has been adopted as the State Emblem of India.
-This finds pride of place and the design is adopted for the emblem above the parliament building.
+This finds pride in place and the design is adopted for the emblem above the parliament building.

-For processing of casting the National Emblem, a computer graphic sketch was made. based on that a clay model was created, followed by the lost wax process the wax mould and bronze cast was done.
+For the processing of casting the National Emblem, a computer graphic sketch was made. based on that a clay model was created, followed by the lost wax process the wax mold and bronze cast were done.

 THE PROCESS OF LOST WAX CASTING